Skip to content

 Here’s an example of how to describe the role when you’re writing a job description for a landscaper:

-Your goal is to provide a quick overview of what the role involves and what kind of person you’re looking for.
+Your goal is to provide a quick overview of the role and the kind of person you’re looking for.
 This weeds out anyone who isn’t a good fit and encourages strong candidates to apply.

 READ MORE: How to hire lawn care employees and landscapers: 5 steps

-Write a bullet-pointed list that includes landscaper responsibilities and day-to-day job duties.
+Write a bullet-pointed list that includes typical landscaper responsibilities.

 Optional skills aren’t required, but they can narrow down your search if the landscaper job posting brings in lots of applicants.
 Make this clear by saying a skill is preferred, optional, or an asset.